Mostafa-Tarek-00/Streamlit-ML-Toolkit/README.md

 7. Select an algorithm from the available options.
 8. After running the algorithm, the app will display evaluation metrics.

+## Contributing

+We welcome contributions to improve this project.
+To contribute, please follow these guidelines:

+1. **Fork the Repository:** Click the "Fork" button at the top right of this repository's page.

+2. **Create a New Branch:** Create a new branch for your feature or bug fix with a descriptive name.

+3. **Make Changes:** Make your changes in your forked repository.
+Please ensure that your code adheres to the project's coding standards.

+4. **Commit Changes:** Commit your changes with clear and descriptive commit messages.

+5. **Push Changes:** Push your changes to your forked repository.

+6. **Submit a Pull Request:** Submit a pull request to the main repository.
+In your pull request, describe the changes you've made and provide any relevant context.

+7. **Review and Feedback:** The project maintainers will review your pull request, provide feedback, and work with you to address any issues.

 ## Project Coming Updates

 - **First**: Introduced user-configurable parameters, including handling unbalanced data columns, improved data preprocessing, and enhanced visualization options.